 We understand that one of the main reasons people come to Cornwall is to enjoy its natural environment.

-We encourage our guests to explore this area and enjoy seeing ‘Wild Cornwall’ up close.
 We strive to minimise the impact of our holiday park on the natural environment in the following ways:

 What we do

-We try to minimise our consumption of energy by using low energy lighting where practical.
+At the park, we try to minimise our consumption of energy by using low energy lighting where practical.
 Our shower blocks have roof windows for natural light and ventilation.

 To support the local economy we try to promote local businesses and attractions.
 We also try, wherever possible, to source products and services from local suppliers and to use products with a low environmental impact.
 We also allow local businesses to trade on the park and provide services that other parks would keep ‘in-house’.